diffblue/gitlab/doc/user/admin_area/appearance.md

 ## New project pages

-You can add a new project guidelines message to the **New project page** within GitLab.
+You can add a new project guidelines message to the **New project page** in GitLab.
 You can make full use of [Markdown](../markdown.md) in the description:

 The message is displayed below the **New Project** message, on the left side